Fall from Height Claims

 • Warehouse racking

-If you have fallen from height at work and, as a result, been left with an injury, you will be able to make a claim for compensation, no matter how serious the incident was.
+If you have fallen from a height at work and, as a result, been left with an injury, you will be able to make a compensation claim, no matter how serious the incident was.

-The personal injury team at JMW believes in full transparency when it comes to handling claims for compensation, meaning our solicitors will regularly update you on the progress of your case and explain your options without confusing legal jargon.
+The personal injury team at JMW believes in full transparency when it comes to handling compensation claims, meaning our solicitors will regularly update you on the progress of your case and explain your options without confusing legal jargon.

 How Much Can I Claim for an Injury Caused By a Fall From Height?

-The amount of compensation you can claim for injuries caused by falling from height, such as off ladders or scaffolding, will depend on the type of injury you have suffered and its severity.
+The amount of compensation you can claim for injuries caused by falling from a height will depend on the type of injury you have suffered and its severity.
 Your total compensation amount will also be affected by the impact your injury has on your life, including any financial losses you've suffered as a result.

 Fractures between the elbow and wrist£5,280 - £15,300